Christian Schneider

 For more information on the WBL and Milwaukee Does, check out the WBL Memories Webpage and “Shattering the Glass: The Remarkable History of Women’s Basketball,” by Pamela Grundy and Susan Shackleford.

-** – My friends and I have always had debates about whether it’s better to date a girl who knows a lot about sports versus one that knows nothing.
+Postscript: My friends and I have always had debates about whether it’s better to date a girl who knows a lot about sports versus one that knows nothing.
 (An argument stated magnificently by Davy Rothbart in this GQ column.)
 I’ve always believed I’ve been more compatible with girls who didn’t know anything about sports.
 (Actually, I couldn’t be very picky – I generally decided I was “compatible” with a girl if she had a pulse, more than three teeth, and wasn’t on parole.)
 It sounds great in theory – having something as important as sports to relate to with your girlfriend – but isn’t it nice if your significant other has the ability to make you a more complete person by illuminating new areas of your life?
-And big boobs?

 McGwire, McGwire, Pants on Fire (Jan.
 12, 2010)